Lamar Giles: Personal life

 Giles grew up next to an army base in Hopewell, Virginia.
 He wrote his first novel at 14 and graduated from Hopewell High School in 1997.
 Giles has a B.S. in communications with a Minor in English from Old Dominion University in Norfolk, Virginia.
 He started wanting to become a published writer after reading Stephen King's On Writing in college, and sold his first short story at age 21.
 He also independently published novels and short stories as L.R.
 Giles.
 Giles worked as a real estate agent for a while before being awarded a fellowship from the Virginia Commission of the Arts in 2006.
 He sold what would become his first novel, Fake ID, at 31.

 Giles is a founding member of the non-profit We Need Diverse Books, their former VP of Communications, and was on their 2017 advisory board.
 Giles was a judge for the 2018 National Book Awards and is a faculty member in the Spalding University MFA program.
+He was named the inaugural writer-in-residence of William & Mary Libraries in 2025.

 He lives with his wife in Chesapeake, Virginia.

 Selected works

 Giles' debut young adult novel, Fake ID, was published by HarperCollins in 2014.
-Fake ID is a thriller following an African-American teen moving to a new town under a fake identity because of his father's crimes and who gets entangled in solving the mysterious murder of his best friend's sister.
+Fake ID is a thriller following an African-American teen moving to a new town under a fake identity because of his father's crimes and who gets entangled in solving the mysterious murder of his best friend.
 Giles cites Gerald Shur's non-fiction works and Casanegra by Steve Barnes as some of his inspirations for the novel.

 His next novel, Endangered, about a vigilante teen whose undercover identity gets revealed to the world, was published by Harper Teen in 2015.

-Giles is the editor of the anthology Fresh Ink, a collection of stories by authors Nicola Yoon, Malinda Lo, Melissa de la Cruz, Sara Farizan, Eric Gansworth, Walter Dean Myers, Daniel José Older, Thien Pham, Jason Reynolds, Gene Luen Yang, Sharon G. Flake, Schuyler Bailar, and Aminah Mae Safi about marginalized experiences.
+Giles is the editor of the anthology Fresh Ink, a collection of stories by authors Nicola Yoon, Malinda Lo, Melissa de la Cruz, Sara Farizan, Eric Gansworth, Walter Dean Myers, Daniel José Older, Jason Reynolds, Gene Luen Yang, Sharon G. Flake, Schuyler Bailar, and Aminah Mae Safi about marginalized experiences.
 It was published by Crown in 2018.